Give me such shows — give me the streets of Manhattan! – Walt Whitman

 I love big cities and New York City is one of my favorite cities in the world.
 It has something for everyone and it’s just plain fascinating in my opinion.
 It’s even more special during the holidays, especially with a little snow on the ground.
 If you don’t feel like carrying a big DSLR around, you can still take some great shots with your point-and-shoot or even your camera phone.
 Here are some city photography tips and ideas to motivate you to take great pictures next time you visit NYC or any big city.

 Street photography is very challenging for many reasons.
 You don’t have much control over your subject, composition, lighting conditions, etc. You want to try to capture candid images of strangers and it could be intimidaing but also a lot of fun.
 And in this case you can get away with a crooked horizon and a subject in the middle.
 You just want to make sure you are capturing the moment.

 Here is a trick I used in the pictures above.
 I manually pre-focused my Canon camera at around 10 feet, set my aperture at f/8 and ISO around 1200, depending on the light.
 This way my depth of field range was from about 8 to 16 feet; in other words I knew that any subject within this distance will be acceptably in focus.
-I had the camera around my neck and kept shooting as I was noticing interesting subjects.
-I mostly used a focal length of 28 mm on my Canon EF 24-105mm f/4 lens.
+I had the camera around my neck and kept shooting as I was noticing interesting subjects, using mostly a focal length of 28 mm on my Canon EF 24-105mm f/4 lens.
 I prefer black and white for my street shots.
 They are more dramatic and too much color sometimes can distract from the main subjects.